-Staff or student is a close contact of a confirmed case.A close contact is quarantined per the CDC/RIDOH guidelines (See Page 49).Close contacts in quarantine should self- monitor for symptoms for 14 days and seek medical advice as needed.Child or staff member must meet the CDC/RIDOH guidelines for ending quarantine before returning to child care: • Remain asymptomatic;Close contacts who have tested positive in the past 90 days do not have to quarantine.See Page 71 for guidance on when a close contact may be exempt from quarantine.All unvaccinated close contacts must get tested get tested immediately and if negative, again on day 5 to 7 of quarantine.All unvaccinated close contacts must get tested get tested immediately and if negative, again on day 5 to 7 of quarantine.Hi unvaccinated close contacts must get tested get tested immediately and if negative, again on day 5 to 7 of quarantine.If choosing a 10-day or seven-day quarantine, continue to monitor for symptoms for 14 days from last exposure.
-Situation Isolation and quarantine protocol Recommended testing protocol Requirement to return close contact of a confirmed case.
-Close contacts who have tested positive in the past 90 days do not have to quarantine.
-Close contacts who are fully vaccinated do not have to quarantine but must get tested three to five days after quarantined per the CDC/RIDOH guidelines (See Page 49).
-See Page 71 for guidance on when a close contact may be quarantine should self- monitor for symptoms for 14 days and seek medical advice as needed.
-All unvaccinated close contacts must get tested get tested immediately and if negative, again on day CDC/RIDOH guidelines for ending quarantine before returning to child care: Remain asymptomatic; Complete one of the quarantine options 14 days; 10 days; Seven days with a negative test (antigen or PCR) on day 5 or later.
-If choosing a 10-day or seven-day quarantine, continue to monitor for symptoms for 14 days from last
+Situation Isolation and quarantine protocol Recommended testing protocol Requirement to return Staff or student is a close contact of a confirmed case.Close contacts who have tested positive in the past 90 days do not have to quarantine.Close contacts who are fully vaccinated do not have to quarantine but must get tested five to seven days after exposure.
+A close contact is quarantined per the CDC/RIDOH guidelines (See Page 49).
+See Page 67 for guidance on when a close contact may be exempt from quarantine.
+Close contacts in quarantine should self- monitor for symptoms for 14 days and seek medical advice as needed.
+All unvaccinated close contacts must get tested get tested immediately and if negative, again on day 5 to 7 of quarantine.
+Child or staff member must meet the CDC/RIDOH guidelines for ending quarantine before returning to child care: Remain asymptomatic; Complete one of the quarantine options 14 days; 10 days; or 7 days with a negative test (antigen or PCR) on day 5 or later.
+If choosing a 10-day or seven-day quarantine, continue to monitor for symptoms for 14 days from last exposure.
+74 RHODE ISLAND